kulvind3r/ECReader/README.md

 **Read-only** Windows tool for reading Embedded Controller registers via PawnIO driver.

+#### :bangbang: CAUTION
+- **Claude Code / Sonnet - 4.5 assisted development.
+Author is not a C++ or embedded system dev.
+Use at your own risk.**
+- **Do not run multiple instances.
+Do not run during BIOS updates.
+Easy to forget if running in background.**

 ## Features

 - **Monitor mode**: Live 16×16 grid showing all 256 registers with change detection